0xbitcoin/0xbitcoin-gpuminer/README.md

 1. Uses gcc 5  and g++ 5
 2. Uses nvcc 9 (nvidia driver and build tools for cuda)
-3. A single cpp addon is used to mine with cpu and gpu, it is named cpuminer for now
+3. A single cpp addon is used to mine with cpu and gpu, it is named hybridminer
-4. The function 'sethardwaretype' switches the mining loop within
+4. The function 'sethardwaretype' switches the mining loop within hybridminer to use a cuda approach or a cpu approach